 Now, the question is: “How to stop people from defecating in the open?”

 This has made people more aware and has motivated them to use toilets.
-Other than government, movies and television in our country have also played a major role in driving inspiration.
+They should be made aware of the benefits of maintaining hygiene.
+Other than the government, movies and television in our country have also played a major role in driving inspiration.

 Movies like Toilet – Ek Prem Katha starring the legendary actor Akshay Kumar has persuaded people to construct toilets and spread awareness about hygiene.

-The creamy layer of the country: The Urban people, also need to inspire, motivate and create awareness amongst especially from backward societies and rural areas.
+The creamy layer of the country: The Urban people, also need to inspire, motivate and create awareness, especially from backward societies and rural areas.

 We hope that till October 2019, we can achieve the target of 100% use of toilets in the country and give Mahatama Gandhi this gift of cleanliness on his 150th birth anniversary.

-Let’s jointly work towards spreading the word and make people conscious to use the toilet and keep themselves and their loved ones, healthy as well as infection-free.
+Let’s jointly work towards spreading the word and making people conscious to use the toilet and keep themselves and their loved ones, healthy as well as infection-free.

 If you like the thoughts and the above article, leave your comments below and request you to share this article with as many people as possible.